Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 * custom-section - for creating a custom layout widget with hard-coded columns and passing data to child widgets.
 * extended-content-block - for overriding the logic of the content block. (valid for any OOB widget)
 * extended-content-list - for creating custom views for the content list widget.
-* form - for building a custom form widget to post data.
 * form-hidden-input - for building a custom form widget.
 * hello-world - for creating a hello world widget and configuring the different types of properties of the SitefinityWidget attribute.
 * language-selector - for creating a language selector dropdown widget that holds the languages of the current site.